-The citizens of Warwick are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.76% of adults in Warwick have a bachelor's degree or even advanced degree.
+The population of Warwick is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.76% of adults in Warwick have a bachelor's degree or even advanced degree.

 The per capita income in Warwick in 2010 was $35,710, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $142,840 for a family of four.
 However, Warwick contains both very wealthy and poor people as well.